• Skip to primary navigation

 Drain the water completely and set the rice aside.

-Heat a pan with 1 tablespoon butter.
+Heat a pan with 1 tbsp butter.

 Once the butter browns, add cinnamon, cardamom, curry leaves and onions and saute till the onions turn a light brown.